UVic-Environmental-Engineering-Club/usv-ground-station/README.md

 This is the software that is going to run locally on a laptop and will be able set routes and control the USV through the socket server.

+To work properly, this needs to run on conjunction with the other repos:

+- usv-pi
+- usv-server

 [Project Structure for USV](https://github.com/UVic-Environmental-Engineering-Club/USV-Pi/wiki/Project-Structure)

 [Figma](https://www.figma.com/file/KwBBNtbOjbW7ulZv6U8vtd/USV-Ground-Station-GUI?node-id=0%3A1) - Mockup subject to change.